Advantage Home Finance logo

 What if my deposit is smaller than that?

 Recent new products available include mortgages with deposits as low as 2%, or £5,000.
 There are also options for no deposit mortgages if you have a history of renting, with the backing of a parent or relative's own savings, or where you are purchasing from a family member or landlord.
-There are routes aimed at buyers with smaller cash deposits, but they often come with tighter rules around property type, credit profile or how the application is assessed.
+These routes are aimed at buyers with smaller cash deposits, but they often come with tighter rules around property type, credit profile or how the application is assessed.

 Recent new products available include mortgages with deposits as low as 2%, or £5,000.
 There are also options for no deposit mortgages if you have a history of renting, with the backing of a parent or relative's own savings, or where you are purchasing from a family member or landlord.
-There are routes aimed at buyers with smaller cash deposits, but they often come with tighter rules around property type, credit profile or how the application is assessed.
+These routes are aimed at buyers with smaller cash deposits, but they often come with tighter rules around property type, credit profile or how the application is assessed.

 What does "Over Home Report value" mean?